Pregnancy Induced Hypertension

 Who’s at Risk for PIH?

-- First time mothers
+- First-time mothers

 - Women who had high blood pressure or kidney disease before becoming pregnant

-- Women who are carrying multiple babies
+- Women who are carrying multiple fetuses

 - Women who are under the age of 20 or older than the age of 40